turecross321/java-tic-tac-toe/README.md

-# java-tic-tac-toe
+# Java Tic-tac-toe

-tic tac toe recreated in java
+Tic-tac-toe recreated in Java

 the cpu player picks what thing to take completely at random👍👍